1995 Ais Gill rail accident

-The 1995 Ais Gill rail accident occurred near Aisgill, Cumbria, UK, at about 18:55 on 31 January 1995, when a class 156 Super-Sprinter was derailed by a landslide on the Settle-Carlisle Railway line, and was subsequently ran into by a similar train travelling in the opposite direction.
+The 1995 Ais Gill rail accident occurred near Aisgill, Cumbria, UK, at about 18:55 on 31 January 1995, when a class 156 Super-Sprinter was derailed by a landslide on the Settle-Carlisle Railway line, and was subsequently run into by a similar train travelling in the opposite direction.
 The guard of the first train was fatally injured in the collision.

 Events

 Days before the collision

 Weather leading into the last week of January 1995 was snow and frost, with the weather on the week of the accident consisting of snowfall, a brief thaw, and a snowstorm that turned into a rainstorm.
 In the 24 hours before the derailment, 2.5 in of rain fell in the area.
 The excessive rainfall, on top of snow on the ground, increased landslide risk and rendered the Stainforth Tunnel impassable late on 31 January, closing the line from Ribblehead to Settle.

 Prior to collision

 Earlier on the day of the accident, a railway worker conducted an inspection of the line in the area, but observed no abnormal conditions at the area where the landslide would happen.
 The area also had no known prior landslides.

 A Class 156 Super-Sprinter formed the 1626 Carlisle to Leeds via Settle service (headcode 2H88).
 It could only proceed as far as Ribblehead railway station, about 12 miles north of Settle, as the lines from Ribblehead to Settle were blocked by flooding, so it had to return to Carlisle.
 The driver changed cabs as the train was now heading northbound instead of southbound, and proceeded back over the Ribblehead Viaduct, and on to Aisgill Summit, the highest point on the line at 1169 ft above sea level.
 It was dark and raining heavily.